gildasmorvan/similar2logo/README.md

 # <a name="compile"></a> Compiling and running Similar2Logo

+## Cloud demo

+You can try a [demo of the predation example](https://similar2logo-predationdemo.appspot.com/) shipped with Similar2Logo from Google cloud.
+It allows you to run a simulation and change its parameters.

 ## Using the binary distribution

 A binary distribution of Similar2Logo can be downloaded at [this address](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo.html).
 It contains all the needed libraries and some simulation examples.
 It is probably the easiest way to start using Similar2Logo.